 Famous people, such as the physicist and Nobel Prize laureate Albert Einstein and the Scholl siblings, were born in Ulm.
 Hans and Sophie Scholl are known as members of the resistance against the Nazi regime.
 In 1943, the two students were sentenced to death for the distribution of pamphlets against Hitler and his war in Munich.

-Besides cinemas, theatres and museums, Ulm and Neu-Ulm offer a broad range of leisure time activities: rowing, boat trips and ice-skating are only a few of your options.
-In summer, quarry lakes in the city surroundings invite for a swim and the Ulmer Zelt (Ulm Tent) offers a wide entertainment programme with political cabaret, comedy, rock and jazz.
-The open air concerts on the Münsterplatz have become famous for their live acts during the Oath Week.
-Afterwards, you can explore the many bars and clubs in Ulm to turn night into day.
+Besides cinemas, theatres and museums, Ulm and Neu-Ulm offer a broad range of leisure time activities: rowing, boat trips and ice skating are only a few of your options.
+In summer, quarry lakes in the city surroundings invite for a swim and the Ulmer Zelt (Ulm Tent) offers a wide entertainment programme including political cabaret, comedy, rock and jazz.
+The open air concerts on the Münsterplatz have become famous for their live acts during Oath Week.
+Afterwards, you can explore many bars and clubs in Ulm to turn the night into day.